leuas/Vrdndi/README.md

 ## Notes

 Since this is my very first project in code (except code practise), and I'm still new to programming and ML.
-I may miss something completely.
+I may have missed something completely.

-If you find any bug/issue or problem about the architecture (Say, the architecture cause some converagence problems) or anything else.
-Please feel free to open an issue in Github! (or even submit a PR!)
+If you find any bugs/issues or problems with the architecture (e.g.,if the architecture causes convergence problems) or anything else.
+Please feel free to open an issue or even submit a PR!

-Thank you for reading down here.
-If you could give a star for this project, it would be really helpful.
+Thank you for reading this far.
+If you find this project interesting, giving it a star would be really helpful.

 ## Related